RC42 Logo

 Here are some key points you need to know to help protect Lanzarote.

-Tourists take as souvenirs stone by stone Lanzarote
+Tourists take THE ESSENCE OF LANZAROTE... stone by stone

-Volcanic stones and stones with olivine, are the most requisitioned object at the airport of Lanzarote.
-Hundreds are recovered every day.
+Volcanic stones and olivine stones are the most collected objects at Lanzarote airport.
+Hundreds of them are recovered every day.

-Not only are they removed because it is forbidden to pick up these stones, but also because they are objects that could be used to injure other passengers.
+They are not only removed because it is forbidden to extract them, but also because they can be used as dangerous objects.

-Last year, tourists tried to take about 6 tons of stones from Lanzarote as souvenirs.
+Every year, tourists try to take several tons of stones from Lanzarote as souvenirs.

 LOOK AT ME AND DON'T TOUCH ME